zype/zype.github.io/api_docs/subscriptions.md

 Parameter | Function | Type
 --------- | -------- | ----
-Subscription     | A set of key value pairs that describe the subscription.
-Example: subscription[amount]="10.99". | Hash
+Subscription     | A set of key value pairs that describe the subscription. | Hash consumer_id | The id of the consumer | String plan_id | The id of the plan | String

 #### Request